10 Top-Rated Tourist Attractions in Gothenburg (Goteborg)

 10 Universeum Science and Natural History Museum

 In the center of Gothenburg, Universeum is the largest Science center in the Nordic countries and a great day out for all the family.
-The aquariums are some of the largest in Europe and you can explore exciting exhibitions as well as an indoor rainforest.
-Go on safari and get up close to birds, butterflies, lizards, sloths, and monkeys.
+The aquariums are among the largest in Europe.
+Explore the indoor rainforest or go on safari and get up close to lizards, birds, insects, sloths, and several species of monkeys.
 The ocean tank is home to eight different kinds of sharks, the largest one being the sand tiger shark.
 You can also see moray eels and swordfish and even touch giant rays as they surface.
 There's a space exhibition as well as a science and forensic crime laboratory.

 Hours: Open daily 10am-6pm